FREE 5-Ingredient Recipe EBook

 - Olive Oil – Oil is very important for caramelization and preventing dryness, so don’t skimp.
 I like cooking eggplant with extra virgin olive oil, but you can totally swap in another heat-safe oil, like avocado oil.
 For a little zing, mix fresh lemon juice or balsamic vinegar with the oil before brushing it on.

-How To Cut Eggplant
+The Best Way To Cut Eggplant

 Some roasted eggplant recipes call for chopping it up into cubes, but I much prefer circles.
 It’s faster, you get better caramelization, and there’s no extra bowl to wash (just season right on the baking sheet!).
+To prepare the eggplant:

 - Cut off the leafy end only after you are done slicing.
 This way, you’ll have more to grab onto as you slice.